 The Company provides certain severance benefits in the event a named executive officer's employment is involuntarily or constructively terminated.
 Such severance benefits are designed to alleviate the financial impact of termination of employment through base salary and health benefit continuation, and outplacement services, with the intent of providing for a stable work environment.
-In addition to general severance, the Company provides enhanced benefits to its senior executive in the event of a change in control as a means of reinforcing and encouraging their continued attention and dedication to their duties of employment without the personal distraction or conflict of interest that could arise from the occurrence of a change in control.
+In addition to general severance, the Company provides enhanced benefits to its senior executives in the event of a change in control as a means of reinforcing and encouraging their continued attention and dedication to their duties of employment without the personal distraction or conflict of interest that could arise from the occurrence of a

 The Company extends severance and change in control benefits because they are essential to help the Company fulfill its objectives of attracting and retaining key managerial talent.
 The decision to offer these benefits does not influence the Compensation Committee's determinations concerning other direct compensation or benefit levels.
-In making the decision to extend the benefits, the Compensation Committee's determined in December 2010 to make certain modifications to the Company's existing severance and change in control benefits in order to better align with the policy statements put forth by governance rating agencies and emerging market practices in the area of severance and change in control compensation.
+In making the decision to extend the benefits, the Compensation Committee relied on Exequity to ensure that such severance and change in control benefits align with the policy statements put forth by governance rating agencies and market practices in the area of severance and change in control compensation.

-Effective December 31, 2010, the Company entered into new Change in Control Severance Agreements containing the following provisions, among others, to better represent the types and amounts of compensation benefits payable to senior executives upon a change in control:
+Accordingly, the Company's Change in Control Severance Agreements contain the following provisions and reflect the types and amounts of compensation benefits payable to senior executives upon a change in control: